Chester Krause

-Chester Lee Krause (December 16, 1923 – June 25, 2016) was an American author, numismatist, and businessman best known as the founder of Krause Publications in the 1950s.
+Chester Lee "Chet" Krause (December 16, 1923 – June 25, 2016) was an American author, numismatist, and businessman who founded Krause Publications in the 1950s.

 Early life

 Krause was born in the Town of Helvetia, Wisconsin, in Waupaca County, Wisconsin.
 He started collecting when he was a boy and his aunts gave him some Whitman coin boards.

 Krause served as an auto mechanic in World War II in Belgium, Luxembourg and Germany from 1943 to 1946, serving under George S. Patton.
 After his discharge, Krause worked on his family's farm and worked on many construction projects.

 Career

 In 1952, Krause began his publishing career, publishing the first issue of Numismatic News.
 He also published the Standard Catalog of World Paper Money and Standard Catalog of World Coins, both considered among the hobby's premier resources of the time.
 In 1955, he expanded the company's numismatic portfolio by creating Coins.
-Both Coins and Numismatic News are still published today and are among the longest-running numismatic publications in the United States.
+Numismatic News is still published and is among the longest-running numismatic publications in the United States.

 Krause's goal was to bring the coin collecting hobby to people in areas generally ignored by other publications and news outlets at the time, which were mainly focused in larger cities.
 Krause, who was a construction worker by trade, built the publications' offices, which were completed in 1957 and remained the business's home for decades.
 In 1971, he began publishing a line of publications for car and auto enthusiasts in an effort to diversify and expand his business.
 He founded the annual Iola Old Car Show in 1972.

 Krause served on the American Numismatic Association board of governors from 2007 until 2010.